 3. Cooler Master Masterliquid ML360P: Premium RGB CPU Cooler for i7 10700K

-Cooler Master has jumped into the premium category with their new Masterliquid ML360P, a high end liquid cooler that’s 100% compatible for Intel i7 10700K.
+Cooler Master has jumped into the premium category with their new Masterliquid ML360P, a high-end liquid cooler that’s 100% compatible with Intel i7 10700K.

 With three transparent finned fans, this liquid cooler is perfect for i7 processors.
-It’s easy to get replacement parts if any of the fan stops working due its size and compatibility with other aftermarket equipment which are impossible in smaller models like 180mm radiators .
+It’s easy to get replacement parts if any of the fans stops working due to its size and compatibility with other aftermarket equipment which is impossible in smaller models like 180mm radiators.

 The three fan radiator cables are visible on the water block, and a flexible joint allows for movement.
 This is different from other manufacturers who hide their cables underneath tubes sheets to reduce noise!

 Whether you’re a professional gamer or just want to have the latest hardware, ML360P is your best bet for an efficient gaming PC.
-This product will last 70000 hours without failure thanks its dual-chamber pump design and high grade polymer material!
+This product will last 70000 hours without failure thanks to its dual-chamber pump design and high-grade polymer material!

 - It has integrated fan design

-- It does not have fan replacement option
+- It does not have a fan replacement option

 4. Noctua NH-D15S: Best Budget Air CPU Cooler for i7 10700K